yassineCherifi/myprojectmanager-PROD/README.md

 # myprojectmanager-PROD
 A system that facilitates the management of projects using the agile process framework SCRUM

-The development version is deployed on : https://myprojectrelease.herokuapp.com/
+The release is deployed on : https://myprojectrelease.herokuapp.com/

 To use it in production mode :<br>
   in `myprojectmanager-PROD/` run `docker-compose up --build`<br>